I don’t like the word wrong.

-I know the difference between right and wrong.
-Like it has to be wrong to harm another person without just cause, to steal from someone or to behave intolerantly to other’s differences.
+Some things in life are definitely wrong.
+We all know that, like it has to be wrong to harm another person outside of self defence, to steal from someone or to behave intolerantly to other’s differences.
+Dishonesty and corruption are wrong, equal to discrimination, prejudice and hatred.

-I learnt very quickly because I was born with a conscience that is forever pricking my senses.
-That doesn’t mean I’m some fanatic goody goody.
+Thanks to the guidance (and discipline) of my parents and experiences and temptations that came my way, I learnt right from wrong very quickly.
+While my conscience is forever pricking my senses, I’m not a fanatic goody goody.
 It just means that I have, in my opinion, a balanced view of what is wrong and what is right, for me and the future of humanity.

 Looking at the bigger picture of the world we all live in, I see many wrongs that are considered by many to be right.
-They cannot be, for such wrongs impact on people’s freedoms and choices and in some cases, their very lives, liberties all citizens of the world have a right to live by.
+When clearly they are not right, it has to be wrong that politics and religion ignore the impact on people’s freedoms and choices and in some cases, their very lives, liberties all citizens of the world have a right to live by.

 If I found life to be complicated, mesmerising and oppressive, then who knows the suffering of those who were not born with the privileges of democracy and equality?
 The latter is something we still strive and fight for, even in my own country.
 Here we have many wrongs that will never equal right.